openintegrationhub/openintegrationhub.github.io/docs/Connectors/TransformFunction.md

 parent: Connectors
 ---

-# Transformer
+# Transformation Functions
-As already mentioned the transformer transforms one JSON object into another.
+As already mentioned the transformation functions transforms one JSON object into another.
 Prior to this transformation a semantic mapping has to take place where the entities of the source model are mapped against the entities of the Open Integration Hub master data model.

 ## Table of Contents
 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->